Van Miller: Career

 On July 30, 1960, Van Miller debuted on the air at War Memorial Stadium to call play-by-play for the Bills' inaugural contest against the Boston Patriots.
 Besides his status as the "Voice of the Bills," Miller was the sports director for WBEN-TV/WIVB-TV for many years.
 During that time, he served as a sportscaster, weather reporter, and as host of the local version of It's Academic and Beat the Champ (a ten-pin bowling show), among other shows.
 Miller also hosted a popular afternoon program for many years on WBEN radio.

 Miller called Buffalo Braves and Niagara University basketball, Buffalo Bisons baseball, Buffalo Stallions soccer, University at Buffalo football and, in his early years, high school sports.
 Miller continued play-by-play for college basketball well into the 1990s for Empire Sports Network, giving the upstart network credibility in its formative years.

-With the exception of a seven-season hiatus from 1972 through 1978, when the Bills were being carried on rival station WKBW-AM (and Miller was covering the Buffalo Braves), Miller covered the Bills for most of the team's existence.
+With the exception of a seven-season hiatus from 1972 through 1978, when the Bills were being carried on rival station WKBW (and Miller was covering the Buffalo Braves), Miller covered the Bills for most of the team's existence.
 This period included the AFL championship in 1964 and 1965, and the Super Bowl run of the early 1990s.
 Miller shared the booth with color men Stan Barron, Jefferson Kaye (a trio known as Van, Stan and Fan, which ended with Barron's death and Kaye's departure to Philadelphia to join NFL Films in 1984) and John Murphy.
 In 2004, Miller retired and Murphy succeeded him as the Bills' play-by-play voice.
 Of all of his commentary duties, Miller considered the Bills position his favorite; he took personal regret when WKBW picked up Bills rights in 1972, felt serious discomfort having to wish successor Al Meltzer luck, and expressed great pleasure when WBEN had reacquired rights to the Bills' broadcasts.

+Miller's two most famous calls involved plays in which the Bills attempted to lose possession of the ball, both in Super Bowls.
+The first was Scott Norwood's missed field goal near the end of Super Bowl XXV.
+Miller also called Jeff Hostetler's game-ending quarterback kneel.
+However, his most famous call would prove to be Leon Lett's interception and subsequent fumble at Super Bowl XXVII: